-Houston Lateral Project
+Houston Lateral and Terminal

-The proposed facilities would double the U.S. Gulf Coast refining market capacity directly accessible from the Keystone Pipeline System to over four million barrels per day by providing access to the key refining market in the Houston area.
+The facilities will double the U.S. Gulf Coast refining market capacity directly accessible from the Keystone Pipeline System to more than four million barrels per day by providing access to the key refining market in the Houston area.